 Choosing the Right VPN for Your Needs

-Not all VPNs are created equal.
-Free VPNs often make money by doing exactly what you're trying to avoid – selling your data.
-Some keep logs despite claiming otherwise.
-Others have been caught injecting ads or even malware into your browsing sessions.
-When it comes to privacy tools, you truly get what you pay for.
+Not all VPNs are the same, though.
+Free VPNs often make their money by doing exactly what you're trying to avoid – they sell your data.
+Some keep logs even when they say they don't.
+Others have actually been caught injecting ads or malware right into your browsing sessions.
+When it comes to privacy tools, you really do get what you pay for.

 Real-World VPN Applications